Healthy Peach Crisp (Gluten Free)

 Butter – You can sub butter with coconut oil with olive oil or avocado oil.
 You can also use dairy free or vegan butter.

 Spices – You can omit the nutmeg, ground ginger, or cinnamon from this recipe if you prefer.
 It will not be as flavorful.
+Read our post Is Thrive Market Worth It to find out why we love them for spices!

-Fresh Fruit- You can make this recipe with fresh peaches or frozen peaches.
+Fresh Fruit – You can make this recipe with fresh peaches or frozen peaches.
 It may take a few less minutes to cook!

 Fruit – You can use pretty much any fruit in this recipe.
-We also have a Healthy Apple Crisp or Healthy Blueberry Crisp that is delicious!
+We also have a Healthy Apple Crisp that is delicious!

 Maple Syrup – You can sub maple syrup with honey